New RAILS Lessons on Kazakh History and Culture

 Elena Nikolaevna Shchepina, Saint Petersburg State University

-We wish to especially thank the following individuals, without whose contributions the RAILS project would not have been possible:
+We especially thank Olga Kagan for her careful review and editing of the original RAILS lessons, and the following individuals, without whose contributions the original RAILS project would not have been possible:

 - Galina Aksenova, theater and film historian and critic and former Associate Director of the Middlebury College Russian School, who conducted and filmed interviews with experts and prominent public figures in Russia and the U.S.